 2. Traktor

 Developed by Native Instruments, Traktor is one of the most well-known DJ software programs there is.
-The program works seamlessly with the company’s famous controllers, the Traktor Kontrol.
+The program works seamlessly with the company’s famous controller, the Traktor Kontrol.

 There are three different versions of this software: